adrienbolens/Kaggle/README.md

 # Kaggle
-Projects and experimentations using data from Kaggle
+Projects and competitions using data from Kaggle

 ## Competitions:
 - [Santander Customer Transaction Prediction](santander-customer-transaction-prediction)